-Brussels – we all hear so much about it – Belgium’s capital, EU’s administrative capital, beer and chocolate heaven and on top, architectural puzzle.
+Brussels – we all hear so much about it – Belgium’s capital, EU’s administrative capital, beer and chocolate heaven and architectural puzzle.
 Let’s see what you can see and do in Brussels!

 1. Grand Place